Boolean-valued sets as arbitrary objects: Identity

 \begin{example} Consider the simple boolean algebra $B_0 = \{ 0,a,b,1 \} $ with $0<a,b<1$ and $a\bot b$.
 Let $\xi = \{ \emptyset \rightarrow 1 , (\emptyset \rightarrow 1)\rightarrow 1 \}, $ meaning that $dom(\xi) = \{ \emptyset, \emptyset \rightarrow 1 \} $ and $\xi(\emptyset) = \xi(\emptyset \rightarrow 1) = 1.$ Moreover, let $\eta = \{ u \rightarrow 1, v\rightarrow 1 \},$ with $u$ and $v$ being the following ``anti-correlated'' sets: \begin{itemize} \item $u= \{ \emptyset \rightarrow a, (\emptyset \rightarrow 1) \rightarrow b \}$; \item $v= \{ \emptyset \rightarrow b, (\emptyset \rightarrow 1) \rightarrow a \}$. \end{itemize} Then clearly we have, in the strict sense, $\xi \neq \eta$.
 Nonetheless, a routine but tedious calculation shows that $V^{(B_0)}\models \xi = \eta$. \end{example}

 In a boolean-valued class model, the identity symbol `=' expresses a congruence relation other than the \emph{real} identity relation: it `measures' the states in which its arguments \emph{coincide}.
-On the proposal under consideration, some boolean-valued class model is a good interpretation of the language of set theory.
+On the proposal under consideration, some boolean-valued class models are good interpretations of the language of set theory.
 Therefore the proposed view is committed to the claim that in set theory, the symbol `=' does not express the real identity relation.
 As a consequence, it is not threatened by Evans' argument, nor by Williamson's modification of it.

 It is at the metaphysical level, i.e., in arbitrary object theory, that we truthfully say that $\xi \neq \eta$; in set theory, we truthfully say that $\xi = \eta$.
 So in these two contexts we do not use the identity symbol with the same meaning.
 From the debate about mathematical structuralism we are familiar with the claim that in many areas of mathematics the identity symbol is commonly not used to express the metaphysical relation of identity---remember the slogan``identity is isomorphism''.
 Set theory, as a foundational discipline, is often taken to be an exception to this phenomenon.
 On the view that is explored in the present article, this is not correct: the identity symbol in set theory also expresses a relation that is different from ``real'' identity.